Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 European Union

-In March 2024, the European Parliament passed the AI Act, the world’s first comprehensive AI law, which will be effective from August 2026.
+In March 2024, the European Parliament passed the AI Act, which is the world’s first comprehensive AI law and will take effect in August 2026.

-The AI Act underscores transparency as crucial for high-risk AI systems to counter their complexity, ensuring users can understand and effectively use them.
-The act also prioritizes transparency in high-risk AI systems through measures like:
+The AI Act emphasizes that transparency is essential for high-risk AI systems to address their complexity, ensuring that users can understand and effectively utilize them.
+The act also prioritizes transparency in high-risk AI systems through measures such as:

 • Design Transparency: Clear documentation of AI operations, potential risks, and fundamental rights considerations.